When to Use -lo, -la, -no, and -na in European Portuguese

 The first time I tried to read a Portuguese novel, I realized on page one I was in too far over my head.

-I remember seeing both fê-lo and dão-no and quickly decided, “Nope.
+I saw both fê-lo and dão-no and quickly decided, “Nope.
 I guess this ain’t happenin’.”
-I checked my little pocket dictionary I keep by the bed.
+I checked the little pocket dictionary I keep by the bed.
 I couldn’t find fê-lo OR dão-no. Not real words.
-I knew this language was imaginary!
+I knew this language was imaginary.

-To be honest, at first I wasn’t sure if these were even real words.
-You know how sometimes authors write out sounds that characters make?
-I thought it could’ve been one of those things.
+At first I genuinely wasn’t sure if these were words.
+You know how sometimes authors write out the sounds a character makes?
+I thought it might be one of those.

 I was wrong.

-It turns out they are just regular verbs and pronouns that have undergone a bit of “phonetic surgery” to make them sound smoother, or more pleasing to the ear than what they actually mean.
+They turn out to be regular verbs and pronouns that have undergone a bit of “phonetic surgery” to make them flow better than what they technically should look like.

-If you are just getting started with the basics of “it”, or even “him” and “her,” you might want to start with my breakdown on making sense of Portuguese pronouns.
+If you are still getting comfortable with “it,” “him,” and “her,” you might want to start with my breakdown on making sense of Portuguese pronouns.

-But if you are ready to figure out why letters are disappearing and changing, let’s look at the mechanics of these weird pronouns.
+If you are ready to figure out why letters keep disappearing and reappearing, let’s look at the mechanics.

 Illustration of a Portuguese verb undergoing phonetic surgery to become a pronoun.
-They both mean literally the same thing.
-Just the right side is a little easier to say out loud.
+Both sides mean exactly the same thing.
+The right side is just easier to say out loud.

-Try saying fez o really fast.
-It sounds clunky.
-It stops the rhythm.
-It comes out like “phase-oo”.
+Try saying fez o quickly.
+It comes out clunky, like “phase-oo.”

-So, the language forces a rule change to make the words glide together.
-It cuts the harsh consonants and adds an “L” or an “N” to act as a bridge.
+The language forces a rule change to make the words glide.
+It cuts the harsh consonants and adds an L or an N to bridge the gap.

 The Rule for Verbs Ending in R, S, or Z